louisYen/louisYen.github.io/index.md

   </p>

   <p>
-    I’m always happy to connect with people interested in efficient AI, model compression, generative models, or research ideas for making AI smaller, faster, easier to adapt, and still accurate.
+    I'm always happy to connect with people interested in efficient AI, model compression, generative models, or research ideas for making AI smaller, faster, easier to adapt, and still accurate.
   </p>